Join me for a little Christmas housewalk over at my place!

 The Willow Tree Nativity will always be my favorite I think.
 The simplicity and pureness of it is just so peaceful.
-A giant farmhouse star and the wood cut out Joy from Target on the shiplap really highlights the figures I think.
+A giant farmhouse star and the wood cut out, Joy, from Target on the shiplap finish off the look.

 The stockings were made by me and the tree lanterns are from Oriental Trading.

 Left of the mantel is my white piano.
 Again I went simple this year, and took out a lot of the fuss that I’ve had from years past.
 The deer are the ones that nearly everyone has from Costco…for good reason, they’re so pretty!
 The Merry is another cut out from Target I picked up at the front of the store for $3!
 A glass bucket of silver bells and a silver mercury glass candle orb brought in the silver from the kid’s trees that stand on both sides.
 I finished it off with a boxwood garland, lights and a string of white and gray pom poms.

 The silver trees, like I said are the kids trees.
 Each kid has their own that they put their ornaments on that they make at school or church and then each year we give them one on Christmas Eve to match their theme.
 My daughter has snowmen, my oldest boy has Santa, middle boy has reindeer and baby boy (not so baby anymore at 6) has trains and cars.
 It’s so fun to see their little collections grow each year and how excited they are to pull them out and remember.
 Makes a mama’s heart swell.

 From my living room, let’s walk into the kitchen…but first turn around and take a quick look back at the living room.
 That red rosette wreath is one of my favorites.
 I got it at Target last year.

 In the kitchen, we have a few little Christmas-y touches.